Brick oven with temperature gauge

 Jamie

-20 Responses to Brick oven with temperature gauge
+Respond to the Brick oven with temperature gauge article:

 Hi Jamie, nice oven build, congratulations.
 The way you played with bricks to create features is effective.
 Also good idea with the red bull-nose stair clay pavers for the pot surface in front are pretty adequate to accomplish that purpose.
 The oven has a nice character so, worthy outcome.